Authentication

 reCAPTCHA is only enforced when a secret key is configured on your project.
 If no key is set, authentication endpoints work normally without reCAPTCHA validation.

-- Prevent credential stuffing: Block automated login attempts that test stolen credentials against your application.
+- Prevent credential stuffing: Block automated login attempts that test stolen credentials against your app.

 - Stop spam registrations: Prevent bots from creating fake user accounts in bulk.